openharmony/docs/en/readme/location.md

    }
    ```

-   For details about the configuration fields, see the description of the **module.json** file.
+   For details about the configuration fields, see [Application Package Structure Configuration File](../application-dev/quick-start/stage-structure.md).

 2. Import the **geolocation** module by which you can implement all APIs related to the basic location capabilities.